 He probably is just a bit more careful when she’s around, but I think if you were going to go against him too much you’d cost yourself money.
 He’s a brilliant rider and has

 been for a very long time.

 Has returned to Sydney after several years in Hong Kong and picked up right where he left off.
 A strong, aggressive rider with a lot of experience and a proven big-race record, he can be backed with confidence.

 1: James McDonald

 Number one for me, he’s just such a skilled rider.
-Has returned after his break and it’s like he was never away.
+He returned after a year’s break last year and it’s was like he was never away.
 His ability as a jockey and his race reading ability, as well as where he puts them in the race, means he just ticks all the boxes.

 The ranks are very deep in Sydney, and there’s a few others you could slot in… it’s a pretty tough task.
-Tim Clark would easily fit into a lot of people’s top five lists, Jason Collett is very good on his day, Tommy Berry gets bagged a bit but if he’s up on the pace he generally gives them a chance.
+Tim Clark would easily fit into a lot of people’s top five lists, Jason Collett is very good on his day.
 And of course Schofield, who at his best is as good as any of them.